afterxleep/danielbernal.co/_posts/2022-10-12-tools-wont-make-you-better.md

 * Remove the image.
 * Create another commit and push it to the repo again.

 Pretty rough, huh?

+I thought about switching to HEY World for a while, but I don't want to lose the flexibility, so I guess I'll not be posting much from the iPad as I figure things out.

+###UPDATE:
-Well, I may not be posting much from my iPad, and I just learned about [Netlify CMS](https://www.netlifycms.org/), which is Open Source, plays well with all static site flavors, and may take care of the problem.
+I just learned about [Netlify CMS](https://www.netlifycms.org/), which is Open Source, plays well with all static site flavors, and may take care of the problem.

 Too good to be true?
 We'll see.